Today, you’re going to discover the best day trips from Dublin.

 Some of my best experiences in Ireland are far removed from the big cities and popular attractions.
-They are in the small villages; experiences like singing with a group of locals while drinking pints, walking through small stony streets, and quiet neighborhoods.
+They are in the small villages; experiences like singing with a group of locals while drinking pints and walking through small stony streets and quiet neighborhoods.

 I recommend getting out of the big cities and spending some time in the small towns and villages.

-Waterford’s a fun 2-hour jaunt from Dublin in the area of Ireland known as the ancient east.
-Waterford also the oldest surviving city in Ireland, born from the remains of early Viking settlements.
+Waterford’s a fun 2-hour jaunt from Dublin in Ireland, known as Ireland’s ancient east.
+Waterford is also the oldest surviving city in Ireland, born from the remains of early Viking settlements.
 And the town predates Dublin by over 70 years.

 Foodies will quickly fall in love with Waterford’s fresh seafood scene.
 And history lovers will want to spend their time wandering the three epic museums showcasing the old Viking history and treasures.

 However, the biggest site in Waterford has to be the House of Crystal.
 Waterford Crystal has garnered fame all over the world.
-And short tours take you through the factory to look at some fantastic pieces; and even lets you see workers forming the crystal into beautiful shapes.
+And quick tours that also include taking you through the factory to look at some fantastic pieces, and even letting you see workers forming the crystal into beautiful shapes.